-The last date of submitting the final hard bound copies of M.Tech./ M.Sc. thesis after incorporating all the changes suggested by OEB along with the No dues Certificate (NDC) will be 30 June along with form PGTS-3.
+The last date of submitting the soft copies of M.Tech./ M.Sc. thesis after incorporating all the changes suggested by OEB along with the No dues Certificate (NDC) will be 30 June along with form PGTS-3.
 After submission of hardbound copies of the M.Tech./ M.Sc. thesis and NDC, the provisional degree certificate can be issued to an M.Tech./ M.Sc. student.
 The date of M.Tech./ M.Sc. thesis oral examination will be considered as date of completion of the program.
+The students will be required to submit a soft copy of thesis in PDF format, with signature of the concerned members of the OEB on the certificate, to the Central Library and Department Library.
+If required a Hard Copy of the thesis can be submitted to the concerned Thesis Supervisor.
+The central library and the department library should maintain the database accessible to the institute community.